What each platform actually is

 The decision framework

-Choose LearnDash when: you expect more than 200 students; you want to own your data long-term; you have (or can hire) WordPress development support; you have existing WordPress infrastructure or want to integrate with WooCommerce; you are building something that needs custom features.
+Choose LearnDash when: you expect more than 200 students; you want to own your data long-term; you need advanced conditional content, multi-instructor support, or a large third-party add-on ecosystem; you have existing WordPress infrastructure or want to integrate with WooCommerce.

-Choose Teachable when: you are launching a first course and want to validate demand quickly; you are not technical and do not want to hire a developer; you expect to migrate to LearnDash or a custom solution once revenue justifies it.
+Choose Teachable when: you are launching a first course and want to validate demand quickly; you are not technical and do not want to hire a developer; you expect to migrate to a WordPress plugin once revenue justifies it.

 Choose Kajabi when: you are a non-technical solo creator who wants email, courses, and community in one place; you have done the cost comparison against your current tool stack and Kajabi is genuinely cheaper; you are willing to pay the migration cost if you ever outgrow it.

-The one question that simplifies the decision: Do you expect your course business to be your primary revenue source, or a secondary product?
-If primary: LearnDash.
-The economics and control matter too much at scale.
+The one question that simplifies most decisions: Do you expect your course business to be your primary revenue source, or a secondary product?
+If primary and over 200 students: a WordPress plugin (LearnDash or Tutor LMS).
+The economics and data ownership matter too much at scale.
 If secondary: Teachable or Kajabi may be fine.
 The operational simplicity is worth the premium when courses are not your core focus.

 Building a course platform on WordPress?

-I have built LearnDash implementations ranging from single-course sites to multi-instructor schools with 10,000+ students.
+I have built LearnDash and Tutor LMS implementations ranging from single-course sites to multi-instructor schools with 10,000+ students.
 Tell me what you need and I will tell you what will actually work.

 - 2Teachable Pricing (2025) — Teachable Basic plan charges 5% transaction fees.
-Pro ($119/month) removes fees but caps video bandwidth.
-Business ($299/month) is required for custom domains and bulk student import.
+Pro (₪450/month) removes fees but caps video bandwidth.
+Business (₪1,100/month) is required for custom domains and bulk student import.

 - 4Seriously Simple Podcasting / Course Migration Case Studies — Independent case studies document 40–80 developer hours required to migrate 500+ student records from Teachable or Kajabi to a custom WordPress LMS — not including content re-upload and student communication.

-- 5WP Engine — State of WordPress Report (2024) — WordPress powers 60%+ of online course platforms that use a CMS — reflecting the dominance of LearnDash, LifterLMS, and Tutor LMS in the WordPress ecosystem for online education.
+- 5WP Engine — State of WordPress Report (2024) — WordPress powers 60%+ of online course platforms that use a CMS — reflecting the dominance of LearnDash, LifterLMS, and Tutor LMS in the WordPress plugin market for online education.